LLNL/Umpire/docs/sphinx/tutorial/operations.rst

 have to keep track of the source and destination, and often use vendor-specific APIs to perform the modifications.
 In Umpire, all data modification and movement is wrapped up in a concept we call `operations`.
-Full documentation for all of these is available here: :namespace:`umpire::op`.
+Full documentation for all of these is available `here <../features/operations.html>`_.
 The full code listing for each example is include at the bottom of the page.

 ----
 Copy